Adaptive loose optimization for robust question answering: Experiments

 \subsubsection{Discussions}

 We notice that previous state-of-the-art debiasing methods on VQA-CP do not achieve success on the GQA-OOD test split.
 For instance, CF and its variant do not succeed to improve the head and tail performance.
 This is surprising because they were designed to overcome the reliance on language bias.
 Furthermore, the effectiveness of the debiasing strategy is dependent on the backbone being used.
 For example, it is found that RUBi+BUTD resulted in improvements in the test split of GQA-OOD, while RUBi+SMRL does not.
 In contrast, our proposed optimization enables existing methods to achieve sustainable improvements on various in- and out-of-distribution scenarios.
 Notably, our proposed approach of combining ALO with RUBi achieved better performance on the test split of VQA v2.0 and GQA-OOD compared to using BUTD and SMRL alone.
 This improvement was observed despite the fact that RUBi reduced the capacity of SMRL.
 Furthermore, \emph{due to the lack of validation splits for VQA-CP, previous methods may only tune hyper-parameters on the test split.} Therefore, we think further debiasing studies may conduct the out-of-distribution experiments on multiple datasets rather than just VQA-CP.
-We would like to acknowledge that the ALO can not consistently achieve improvements on the VQA-CP v2 dataset, which has a significantly different distribution between its train and test splits.

 To explore the impact of batch quantity on adaptive loose optimization, we conduct experiments on the visual QA task.
 In Equation \eqref{eq:gamma}, we employ the ratio of the previous loss $\mathrm{ALO}_{t-1}$ and the current loss $\mathrm{ALO}_{t}$ to perform loose optimization.
 Here, we leverage the ratio of $\mathrm{ALO}_{t-n}$ and $\mathrm{ALO}_{t}$ to be the loose degree, where $n$ varies from 1 to 20.
 We take BUTD+RUBi as an example and conduct experiments on both in- and out-of-distribution scenarios.
 The results are shown in Fig. \ref{fig:loss-b}.
 It can be seen that in the in-distribution situation (VQA v2.0 validation split), BUTD+RUBi+ALO obtains slight improvements with the increase of $n$.
 However, no such trends are observed in the out-of-distribution scenario.
 It should be noted that ALO with $n=1$ always facilitates the baseline to obtain good performance.